apache/airflow/docs/howto/operator/gcp/sheets.rst

 Google Sheets Operators
 =======================

-cThe latest version of the Sheets API lets developers programmatically:
+The latest version of the Sheets API lets developers programmatically:

 - Read and write data
 - Format text and numbers